sd19spring/adventure-unlocked/README.md

 The game engine is effectively the core that ties together the other componenets of the game.
 The engine handles json interpretation, User input interpretation and maintainence of game state.
 The first two features are two are exercises in string parsing and responding to the users commands.
 The game state is mainly run through pygame.
 However, over many games, the users data can be saved through json and text files.

 ### World Generation
 The world is composed of rooms to traverse and items to interact with.
 To generate these two, we decided to perform bottom up generation, having items by composed of different attributes that describe properties and reactions, and have rooms be filled with such items to interact with.

-TODO: Add flow diagram to show structure of generation and random walk
+The rooms are generated in order with breadth-first-search to ensure that the player is able to traverse in either direction from and to rooms back and forth.

 ### Music Generation

 ![](https://i.imgur.com/8sIZx5q.jpg)